apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 }
 ```

 Swift MMIO provides built-in support for projecting bit fields to `Bool` and fixed-width integer types like `UInt8`, `Int16`, and so on.
 For more complex bit fields, you can define custom types that conform to ``MMIO/BitFieldProjectable``.
-For detailed instructions on creating custom projections, see <doc:Type-Projections>.
+For detailed instructions on creating custom projections, see <doc:Custom-BitFieldProjectable>.

 For multi-bit fields like our `deviceMode`, use a custom enum that gives meaningful names to the different possible values.
 For example, you can define a `DeviceMode` enum for a 2-bit mode field: